Philippines Bans Chinese-Run Online Gambling Operations

 Mr. Marcos said the complete ban of these gaming sites will solve multiple problems that the Philippines is facing.

-His ban order comes at a time of rising tensions with the Chinese communist regime over the disputed waters in the South China Sea, where both Beijing and Manila have overlapping claims.
+Mr. Marcos’s ban order comes at a time of rising tensions with the Chinese communist regime over the disputed waters in the South China Sea, where both Beijing and Manila have overlapping claims.

-‘Cannot Yield, nor Waver’ South China Sea Position
+‘Cannot Yield, Nor Waver’ South China Sea Position

-During the same address, Mr. Marcos stated that his country “cannot yield, nor waver,” in its South China Sea position and that it will continue to seek ways to de-escalate tensions without compromising its position and principles in the contested area.
+During the same address, Mr. Marcos stated that his country “cannot yield, nor waver” in its South China Sea position and that it will continue to seek ways to de-escalate tensions without compromising its position and principles in the contested area.

-On July 21, the Philippines and the Chinese communist regime reached a “provisional arrangement” for the resupply missions to a Philippine outpost to “avoid misunderstanding and miscalculation” in the disputed waters in the South China Sea.
+On July 21, the Philippines and the Chinese communist regime reached a “provisional arrangement” for resupply missions to a Philippine outpost to “avoid misunderstanding and miscalculation” in the disputed waters in the South China Sea.

 Since 2023, the Philippines has faced multiple violent confrontations and harassment from Beijing within its exclusive economic zone at its outpost in the Second Thomas Shoal, part of the disputed Spratly Islands.
 The Chinese coast guard often aggressively intercepts to prevent the Philippines from resupplying its troops at the outpost.
-The Chinese coast guard fired water cannons at Philippine ships and rammed Philippine vessels.
+The Chinese coast guard has fired water cannons at Philippine ships and rammed Philippine vessels.
 The latest confrontation on June 17 wounded several Filipino sailors, one of whom lost a finger.

 Last week, U.S. national security adviser Jake Sullivan said the United States “will do what is necessary” to ensure that Manila maintains its resupply missions in the Second Thomas Shoal.